jariarkko/arch-model-t/study.md

 pointed out by one commenter though, people can find ways to extend things regardless, if they feel the need.

+1. Consider the potentially different defences against commercial data collection and surveillance.
+There are similarities in these activities.
+Tracking for commercial information collection may also have an indirect impact on making accidental data leaks or surveillance more feasible, given the data that exists about users.
+However, the defences are likely still different, given that the defending and attacking parties are different.

 1. Consider the user perspective:
 {{I-D.nottingham-for-the-users}} argues that, in relevant cases where there are conflicting requirements, the "IETF considers end users as its highest priority concern."
 Doing so seems consistent with the expanded threat model being argued for here, so may indicate that a BCP in that space could also be useful.

-1. Have explicit agreements: When users and their devices provide information to network entities, it would be beneficial to have an opportunity for the users to state their requirements regarding the use of the information provided in this way.
+1. Explicit agreements: When users and their devices provide information to network entities, it would perhaps be beneficial to have an opportunity for the users to state their requirements regarding the use of the information provided in this way.
 While the actual use of such requirements and the willingness of network entities to agree to them remains to be seen, at the moment even the technical means of doing this are limited.
 For instance, it would be beneficial to be able to embed usage requirements within popular data formats.

-    As appropriate, users should be made aware of the choices made in a particular design, and avoid designs or products that protect against some threats but are wide open to other serious issues.
-(SF doesn't know what that last bit means;-)
+    As appropriate, users could be made aware of the choices and policies offered.

-1. Perform end-to-end protection via other parties: Information passed via another party who does not intrinsically need the information to perform its function should be protected end-to-end to its intended recipient.
-This guideline is general, and holds equally for sending TCP/IP packets, TLS connections, or application-layer interactions.
-As {{RFC8546}} notes, it is a useful design rule to avoid "accidental invariance" (the deployment of on-path devices that over-time start to make assumptions about protocols).
-However, it is also a necessary security design rule to avoid "accidental disclosure" where information originally thought to be benign and untapped over-time becomes a significant information leak.
-This guideline can also be applied for different aspects of security, e.g., confidentiality and integrity protection, depending on what the specific need for information is in the other parties.

-    The main reason that further study is needed here is that the key management consequences can be significant here - once one enters into a multi-party world, securely managing keys for all entities can be so burdonsome that deployment just doesn't happen.